maxant/kafka-data-consistency/README.md

   - why isnt my bean shown as a span anymore?
     - actually it is - but only in the stack trace when you click on the second span or whatever it is
   - remove span around recordHandler?
+  - is it possible to add logging to the traces? so that logging and tracing are together?
+    - if we had a UUID as a label or tag or something which was also in MDC, that would work...

 # TODO Blog

 - need lock when using transactional kafka, but not otherwise since producer is thread safe

 - objective: use a light weight UI technology that does not require us to have a build system
   - assume http/2 so that multiple fetches don't worry us